JaivardhanSinghShaktawat/Complete-Frontend-Development/README.md

 # Complete-Frontend-Development

-A repository that contains my learnings about frontend development.It contains all the notes that i created while learning frontend development.a
+A repository that contains my learnings about frontend development.It contains all the notes that i created while learning frontend development.